 - permanent marker to write on the bags

 - clipboard to write down observations

 - digital camera (optional)

 Armed with your list of notes, it may be possible to discover your problem by consulting a good field guide or website.
-Penn State's publication “Identifying Diseases of Vegetables” is available through your local Cooperative Extension Office.
-Another great source of information about Vegetable Diseases is Cornell's site.
-To see picture of some of the most common insects that attack vegetable crops, try this site, or contact your local cooperative extension office.
+Penn State's publication “Identifying Diseases of Vegetables” is available through your local Extension Office.
+Another great source of information about Vegetable Diseases is Cornell's website.
+To see picture of some of the most common insects that attack vegetable crops, try Vegetable Insect Identifcation, or contact your local extension office.

 Make a point to set aside some time, say once a week, in a regular schedule to scout your fields.
 Identifying a problem before it balloons out of control is well worth the time spent.

 This publication is available in alternative media on request.